 Findings Comments 1 Key Finding 1: The Sub-Panel was unclear about the degree of quality control within the accountability structure.
 It was not apparent from discussions with relevant witnesses during the review that this structure ensured that PSHE was being delivered to the same consistent standard across Jersey Schools.
-Head teachers and Heads of PSHE are initially responsible for monitoring and evaluating the delivery of the subject.
-In addition the head teacher of each school is required to monitor and evaluate teaching and learning across all subjects.
-This is externally validated by the schools Professional Partner and where appropriate external and independent inspectors and this is validated by the professional partner.
-Heads of PSHE meet on a termly basis with a member of the Schools and Colleges team to discuss all issues in relation to the curriculum.
+Headteachers and Heads of PSHE are initiall responsible for monitoring and evaluating the delivery of the subject.
+In addition the headteacher of each school is required to monitor and evaluate teaching and learning across all subjects.
+This externally validated by the schools Professional Partner and where appropriate external and independent inspectors and this is validated by the professional partner.
+Heads of PSHE meet on termly basis with a member of the Schools and Colleges team to discuss all issues in relation to the curriculum.
 2 Key Finding 2: Independent schools have the current freedom to set their own curricula in accordance with relevant policies and the requirement of examination boards.
 This is true.
 3 Key Finding 3: The Sub-Panel believes that the current curriculum for politics within PSHE is targeted correctly.
-The focus for primary schools is for issue led discussion on current issues, formalised by a debate in the States Chamber in Year 5.
-The secondary school curriculum then builds on this experience.
-However, the Sub-Panel concluded that continuity of Political Education from primary to secondary school was not the same across all schools Island wide.
-The Minister is pleased that the Sub Panel believes that the current curriculum for politics within PSHE is targeted correctly.
-It is also recognised that the level of Political Education provided at secondary school level will be dependent on the school's chosen curriculum which is developed to take account of the individual context of each school.
+The focus for primary schools is for issue-led discussion on current issues, formalised by a debate in the States The Minister is pleased that the Sub-Panel believes that the current curriculum for politics within PSHE is targeted correctly.
+It is also recognised that the level of Political Education provided at secondary school level will be dependent on the school's chosen curriculum